Horadry/KAGGLE-HPA-Single-Cell-Classification-2021/README.md

-The EfficientB0 proved to be a working but less effective method for the HPA Single Cell Classification task.
+Our EfficientB0 based model system proved to be a working but less effective method for the HPA Single Cell Classification task.

 Our future plan is to inspecting the effectiveness of other models so that we can improve the accuracy.